 Virginia has adopted numerous policies and programs to promote the wine industry since 1979 when the Virginia Vineyards Association was founded.
 Several policies and programs have been created since 2011, when the farm wineries and vineyards tax credit was created, including the Virginia Wine Trails program.

-See Appendix K for a full list of policies and programs to support the Virginia wine industry.

-Virginia's wine industry has grown substantially but not likely because of the farm wineries and vineyards tax credit local farm products), federal and state policy affecting the regulation and distribution of wine, and other industry-friendly state policies.
+See Appendix K for a full list of policies and programs to support the Virginia wine industry. local farm products), federal and state policies affecting the regulation and distribution of wine, and other industry-friendly state policies.